YasmineBB/ceramics-studio-platform/README.md

 I started the initial planning of the site using Notion, where I brainstormed my ideas, user stories and direction for the site including all features I'd like to have, which I then edited down based on viability and to keep on track with an MVP.
 I used GitHub to create issues for my user stories which I assigned to the dedicated projects board for the project.

-I did find it quite challenging to implement everything as planned, but I do believe that with continued practice and development the process will be easier to undertake and stick to.
-However, I also found it helpful in keeping me focused on the tasks and on track with the overall project.

 ### User Experience

 #### User Stories